 IDMP CEE also promotes EDO as European drought data exchange platform.
 More on IDMP CEE can be found at www.gwp.org/GWP-CEE/IDMPCEE/

 EUROCLIMA is an Initiative Programme funded by the Directorate General for Development and Cooperation (DG DEVCO) of the European Commission (EC) that aims at improving the knowledge of Latin American (LA) decision-makers and the scientific community on issues and consequences of climate change, particularly in view of integrating these topics into sustainable development strategies.
 The Initiative is implemented by the Joint Research Center (JRC) of EC, the Economic Commission for Latin America and the Caribbean (ECLAC) and EuropeAid (DG DEVCO), with the support of the Technical Assistance (TA) of the Programme.
-JRC and ECLAC focus their research on Biophysical and Socio-economic problems, respectively, and their relation to climate change and its impacts on the region.
-Technical Assistance's main objective is the effective coordination and communication between different components and the visibility of the Initiative.
+JRC and ECLAC focus their research on Biophysical and Socio-economic problems and their relation to climate change and its impacts on the region.

-The Institute for Environment and Sustainability (IES) and the Institute for Energy (IE) of the JRC are responsible for coordinating the Biophysical Component of the Programme following five thematic issues or actions:
+The JRC was responsible for coordinating the Biophysical Component of the Programme following 5 thematic issues:

 (i) Soils, (ii) Food Security, (iii) Water Resources, (iv) Sustainability of Bio Energy and (v) Desertification Land Degradation and Drought.
 Through its DESERT action the JRC is responsible for developing methodologies and tools for monitoring and assessing drought events and the problem of land degradation and desertification from regional to global scales in LA.
 The main objectives of the EUROCLIMA Desertification Land Degradation and Drought(DLDD) activity are: